azizahma/Basic-problems/README.md

 18. Identifying Unknown DNA Quickly - GC_content2.py

 This repository is for my own reference.
-Please let me know (azizah_ma@yahoo.co.uk) if you find that the solutions here useful!
+Please let me know (azizah_ma@yahoo.co.uk) if you find the solutions here useful!